KYVENetwork/docs/docs/token_holders/delegating.md

 ## Protocol Delegation

 Similarly to chain delegation, which helps to secure the KYVE blockchain, protocol delegation helps to secure the actual validity of the data KYVE is archiving.
-For that you have to delegate into protocol nodes.
+For that you have to delegate into protocol validators.
-When protocol nodes receive delegations their voting power and their probability of getting chosen as the next uploader increases.
-This means that protocol nodes have more control over which data gets validated and also earn more rewards.
+When protocol validators receive delegations their voting power and their probability of getting chosen as the next uploader increases.
+This means that protocol validators have more control over which data gets validated and also earn more rewards.
 More information on that can be found [here](/protocol_devs/advanced_concepts/uploader_selection.md).
-By delegating into protocol nodes you again are trusting that node to act honestly.
+By delegating into protocol validators you again are trusting that node to act honestly.
 If that node is found to act maliciously and is getting slashed a part of your delegation is also slashed.

 ### How to delegate?

-The easiest way to delegate into protocol nodes is by using the KYVE web app.
+The easiest way to delegate into protocol validators is by using the KYVE web app.
 The web app for every network can be found below:

 <Tabs groupId="network">
 <TabItem value="kyve" label="Mainnet">